mhdcod/Dynamic_clock/README.md

 Demo :

-You can see a live demo of the outcome.png file.
+You can see a screenshot demo on the outcome.png file.